Selection Principles for Gaia: The Tangled Nature Model

 \section{The Tangled Nature Model}

 In this section we turn mutation back on and set $p_{mut} = 0.01$.
 We start with 500 individuals of a single species.
+The top panel of Figure \ref{fig:tnmpop} shows a single TNM run, demonstrating sequential selection, the abrupt shifts in the equilibrium population.
+The bottom panel in Figure \ref{fig:tnmpop} shows the population versus time, averaged over a thousand runs.
+The total population increases logarithmically and, crucially, virtually every run survives for $10^5$ generations, demonstrating that differential survival among the different model runs is not responsible for the observed population increase.

-Figure \ref{fig:tnmhist} shows a single TNM run, demonstrating sequential selection, the abrupt shifts in the equilibrium population.
-Figures \ref{fig:tnmpop}, \ref{fig:tnmdiv}, \ref{fig:tnmdc}, \ref{fig:tnmcloud} show that \textit{on average} the population, diversity, number of core species and population of the cloud all increase logarithmically with time.
-Figure \ref{fig:tnmhab} shows that the habitability is consistently positive, though apparently not increasing.
+Figures \ref{fig:tnmpop} and \ref{fig:tnmdiv} show that \textit{on average} the population, diversity and number of core species all increase logarithmically with time.
+The top part of Figure \ref{fig:tnmenthab} shows that the habitability is consistently positive, though not always increasing.
 This effect was discussed in \cite{Arthur:2017}, the inter-species interaction $J_{ij}$ can be much larger than the species environment interaction $K_{ij}$.
 The species environment interaction is also scaled by absolute population $N_j$ - thus during a quake when all populations are quite low the effect of $K_{ij}$ is quite small, as it should be, a small population of a new species is unlikely to have an environmental impact until it grows to a significant size.
 However the species-environment interactions are consistently positive, showing that the species which persist at late time tend to have environment improving interactions.

-Figure \ref{fig:tnment} shows the entropy increasing.
+The bottom part of Figure \ref{fig:tnmenthab} shows the entropy increasing.
 Most of the entropy or disorder in the TNM is carried by the cloud \cite{Becker:2014}.
-As the population increases the constant mutation rate results in a larger and more diverse cloud, leading to an increase in entropy.
-Finally Figure \ref{fig:tnmquakes} shows that the number of quakes decreases on average and the systems become more stable.
+As the population increases, the constant mutation rate results in a larger and more diverse cloud leading to an increase in entropy.

+Finally, the top panel of Figure \ref{fig:tnmquakes} shows that the number of quakes decreases on average and the systems become progressively more stable.
+The bottom panel shows that higher populations are positively associated with longer stable periods.
+The absolute counts are not necessarily significant, many more short stable periods can be observed during a run than can long ones of $O(10^5)$ generations, but the correlation between average population and time until a quake is positive and significant.
+This will be examined in more detail in the next section, but see also \cite{Becker:2014}.